IDCI-Consulting/IDCIKeycloakSecurityBundle/Resources/docs/keycloak-help-guide-user-authorization-request.md

 ![Image](screenshots/screen_route_redirect_with_keycloak_demo_prompt.png)

-A Keycloak prompt will be displayed.
+A Keycloak login prompt will be displayed.
 You need to fill with username and password created:

 ![Image](screenshots/keycloak_demo_prompt.png)